SEO audits are the single best way to figure out why you’re not getting SEO results.

 Duplicate META data is most prevalent on Ecommerce websites.

-This is because many Ecommerce websites have many pages with similar products.
+This is because many Ecommerce websites have many web pages with similar products.

 As a result, they will get lazy and paste similar META descriptions on pages.